shaliniraju25/Car-Dheko---Used-Car-Price-Prediction/README.md

 # ✅ Why I Did Each Step:

-Cleaning was important to remove messy or incorrect values.
+ 1.Cleaning  was important to remove messy or incorrect values.

-EDA helped me understand how features affect price.
+2.EDA helped me understand how features affect price.

-Encoding was needed because ML models can’t work with text.
+3.Encoding was needed because ML models can’t work with text.

-Training and Testing helped in making sure the model works well on new data.
+4.Training and Testing helped in making sure the model works well on new data.

 # 🎯 Final Output